 Executive teams and their boards are now meeting monthly, on average, to discuss supply chain risk and disruptions, per the responses received in our global survey.
 And the discussions are leading procurement towards a broader assessment of supplier risk and operational resilience, and at deeper levels within the supply network.
 Procurement teams that haven’t taken the initiative to apply new approaches to supply risk are being asked to get onboard quickly.

 There is ample evidence of procurement’s expanding view of supplier risk.
 Initiatives to include more multi-source options, alternates, and backups in case of a disruption.
-Diversifying geographical concentration to ward off the threat of supply problems caused by weather events, infrastructure constraints, labor issues, or political strife.
+Diversifying geographical concentration to ward off procurement risk caused by weather events, infrastructure constraints, labor issues, or political strife.
 Deeper financial analysis, ESG alignment, and contractual obligations have been used to protect the business from surprises.
 Contingency planning and scenario analysis can provide much needed agility and reduce negative impacts to the business.

-As supply networks grow and become more complicated, so too do the risks that are hidden from casual evaluations.
+As supply networks grow and become more complicated, so too do the risks that are hidden by overly-casual supplier evaluations.
 Supplier self-reported survey responses, point-in-time assessments, and a shallow review of primary suppliers just don’t cut it anymore.
-Claiming a lack of visibility into sub-tier supplier risks or an inability to anticipate problems across the supply network are poor excuses, and ones CEOs will not tolerate any longer.
+Claiming a lack of visibility into sub-tier supplier risks and an inability to anticipate problems across the supply network is a poor excuse, and one CEOs will not tolerate any longer.

 An overnight shift to reign in extended supply networks isn’t in the cards.
 Businesses and their supply chains have evolved over decades to focus on core competencies, strengths, and specializations.
 Today’s (often global) extended supply networks have created nested dependencies across multiple tiers of suppliers.
 As such, a shortage, quality issue, or even a reputational hazard in a lower-tier supply node has the potential to cause a debilitating ripple effect.

-Uncovering the hidden risks and identifying and assessing their potential impact to the business, can help procurement organizations build resilience into their supply networks proactively.
-Deeper visibility into your supplier’s suppliers, down to the original sources, can help identify sole-source situations in lower tiers, unseen geographic concentrations, and financial problems that could undercut a healthy primary supplier’s ability to support your business.
+Uncovering the hidden risks, and identifying and assessing their potential impact to the business, can help procurement organizations proactively build resilience into their supply networks.
+A thorough supplier evaluation that affords deeper visibility into your supplier’s suppliers, down to the original sources, can help identify sole-source situations in lower tiers, unseen geographic concentrations, and financial problems that could undercut a healthy primary supplier’s ability to support your business.

 The value lies in that supplier’s resilience—a state that includes not only their own resilience, but resilience at their sub-tier suppliers as well.
 And with that information at hand, procurement teams can evaluate suppliers more holistically, with a keen eye towards the potential risks of one supplier over the other, to make better decisions.